ISPS Handa Senior World Championship

-The ISPS Handa Senior World Championship presented by Mission Hills China was a men's senior (over 50) professional golf tournament on the European Senior Tour.
+The ISPS Handa Senior World Championship was a men's senior (over 50) professional golf tournament on the European Senior Tour.
 It was held just once, in March 2011, at the Mission Hills Golf Club, north of Shenzhen, China.
 The winner was Sandy Lyle who won the first prize of $52,500 out of total prize-money of $350,000.
 The tournament was co-sanctioned by Chinese Golf Association.